npucino/sandpyper/paper/paper.md

 # Summary

 **Sandpyper** is a Python package that automates profile-based volumetric and altimetric sandy beaches analysis from a large amount of digital surface models and orthophotos.
-It includes functions to facilitate the cleaning of the elevation data from unwanted non-sand points or swash areas (where waves run up on the beach slope and 3D reconstruction is inaccurate) and to model beachface behavioural regimes using the Beachface Cluster Dynamics indices.
+It includes functionalities to facilitate the cleaning of the elevation data from unwanted non-sand points or swash areas (where waves run up on the beach slope and 3D reconstruction is inaccurate) and to model beachface behavioural regimes using the Beachface Cluster Dynamics indices.

 # Intro